Skip to main content

 The Endocrine System Your Bodys Internal Messaging Service

-Your is a complex network of glands that produce and release hormones into your bloodstream.
+Your endocrine system is a complex network of glands that produce and release hormones into your bloodstream.
 These hormones travel throughout your body, acting on various organs and tissues to regulate a wide range of functions, including metabolism, growth, and, importantly, mood.

 Key players in this system include the adrenal glands, which produce cortisol in response to stress; the thyroid gland, which regulates metabolism; and the gonads (testes in men and ovaries in women), which produce sex hormones like testosterone and estrogen.